Agilatech/lynxari-snapshot-application/README.md

   5. **property** : The ambient light data property on the device.
   6. **lowlight** : The numerical value of the light property which is considered the lowlight cutoff.

   Note that _either_ lat and lon _or_ light sensor should be defined.
-If all parameters of the light sensor are given it will be used, but any single one is missing then the sunrise/sunset will be used.
+If all parameters of the light sensor are given it will be used, but any single one is missing then the sunrise/sunset for the location will be used.
 If neither the light sensor or the earth position are properly defined, then the snapshot will be disabled for that camera source.

 There is no limit to the number of source objects which may appear in the **sources** array.
 The config.json file must be valid JSON.